RobMink/BabyBeltPro/documentation/bbpv2_build_guide.md

 <img src="./images/fabreeko_kit_build/70.jpg" width="400"/>

 - Use a **M3x20mm screw** and a **M3 Nut** to attach the hotend to the [*YCar_Bam_Side-B*](../STLs/Gantry/Carriage/Bambu/%5Ba%5D_BBProV25fl_YCar_Bam_SideB.stl) through the hole shown at the top.
-This is not a captive nut, the hotend will be held more firmly by the fan later.
+Make sure the wire groove of the hotend heat sink is facing up/the short side of the plastic part.

 <img src="./images/fabreeko_kit_build/71.jpg" width="400"/>
 <img src="./images/fabreeko_kit_build/72.jpg" width="400"/>

 - Make sure the screw goes through the correct hole on the hotend
+>[!NOTE]
+>This is not a captive nut, the hotend will be held more firmly by the fan later.

 <img src="./images/fabreeko_kit_build/73.jpg" width="400"/>